 From my own research I feel artificial trees used for a few years are less sustainable than a live tree that can be mulched and supports a small business.
 However, artificial trees used for 10-15+ years may use less energy in the long-run.
 Because they are rarely made to last this long, we personally choose a real tree from a small business that is as local as possible and organically grown when available.
 A potted tree is another green choice that can be used for multiple years before planting outdoors.
-For a slightly biased opinion, check out the National Christmas Tree Association.
+For a slightly biased opinion on the real tree vs. fake tree debate, check out the National Christmas Tree Association.

 - Choose Handmade and Homemade:

 Whether made by yourself or a local artisan, handmade items will bring a simple, beautiful energy into your home.
 Create your own ornaments or help your kids cut and hang snowflakes from scrap paper saved throughout the year.

 If your strands of lights are older than 10 years it will be more efficient to replace them with newer, LED bulbs.
 They can also save you up to 90% or more on power costs and will last longer than traditional bulbs.